michalwdowik/DailyFlow/README.md

 # ToDoApp

 The ToDoApp is a web application built using React, Vite, Tailwind CSS, Eslint, and Prettier.
 The app allows users to create and manage their to-do lists by adding, editing, and deleting tasks.
 Users can also create custom categories by inputting a name and selecting an icon and the color of the category.
 Every task has a "details" button that shows a modal with details of a task ie. "days to deadline of a task".
 The application is responsive to user errors and successes and displays relevant alerts.
-The React framework is used for building the user interface, while Tailwind CSS is used for styling the components.
 The project is designed to provide a simple and intuitive user experience, with a clean and modern interface that is easy to use and navigate.

 ## 📸 Screenshots